marcoparadina/PPAR_project_1/TO_SUBMIT/README.md

 ## Setting parameters ##

 * The dimension of the process grid must be set accordingly to how many processes are being used for the computation.
-These can be set in the `NPROWS`, `NPCOLS` macros in `pmodel.c`.
+These can be set in the `NPROW`, `NPCOL` macros in `pmodel.c`.
 * The blocking parameters can be modified.
 This can be done at lines 128-131 of `pmodel.c` by changing the values of `mb_A`, `nb_A`, `mb_b`, `nb_b` variables.